-From: Administrative Separation Board I. A. Officer, RANK Board President Board President's Signature I. A. Officer, RANK Board Member Board Member's Signature I. A. Senior Enlisted, RATE Board Member Board Member's Signature То: Command Short Title Convening Authority Thru: A. B. Charlie, SJA Staff Judge Advocate SJA's Signature Subj: BOARD REPORT - INVOLUNTA RY SEPARATION Ref: (a) Enlisted Personnel Administrativ(b) Military Separations, COMDTIN ve Boards Manual, PSCINST M1910.1 (series) NST M1000.4 (series) involunt perform been ma tarily separate the respondent from ance of duty that caused you to init pondent, of your intent to take administrative action to the Coast Guard, and described the conduct and/or tiate that action.
-Your notice to the respondent has (1), the Summarized Hearing Record. dd M before this administrative board.
+From: Administrative Separation Board I. A. Officer, RANK Board President Board President's Signature I. A. Officer, RANK Board Member Board Member's Signature I. A. Senior Enlisted, RATE Board Member Board Member's Signature To: Command Short Title Convening Authority Thru: A. B. Charlie, SJA Staff Judge Advocate SJA's Signature Subj: BOARD REPORT - INVOLUNTA RY SEPARATION Ref: f: (a) Enlisted Personnel Administrative Boards Manual, PSCINST M1910.1 (series) (b) Military Separations, COMDTINST M1000.4 (series) nvolunt perform been ma tarily separate the respondent from ance of duty that caused you to initarked as Exhibit # in enclosure pondent, of your intent to take administrative action to the Coast Guard, and described the conduct and/or tiate that action.
+Your notice to the respondent has (1), the Summarized Hearing Record. dd M nondent's Exercise of Rights: The results in the re before this administrative board.
 The respondent's adminis rder dated dd Mmm yyyy , you directed this ance with references (a) and (b).
 Your convening enclosure (1).